-- ❖ Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's impairment without further exploration. - Assumptions that children with SEN and disabilities can be disproportionally impacted by things like bullying- without outwardly showing any signs. - Communication barriers and difficulties. - Reluctance to challenge carers, (professionals may over empathise with carers because of the perceived stress of caring for a disabled child). - Disabled children often rely on a wide network of carers to meet their basic needs and therefore the potential risk of exposure to abusive behaviour can be increased. - ❖ A disabled child's understanding of abuse. - Lack of choice/ participation. - Isolation.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's impairment without further exploration. - Assumptions that children with SEN and disabilities can be disproportionally impacted by things like bullying- without outwardly showing any signs. - Communication barriers and difficulties. - Reluctance to challenge carers, (professionals may over empathise with carers because of the perceived stress of caring for a disabled child).

+- Disabled children often rely on a wide network of carers to meet their basic needs and therefore the potential risk of exposure to abusive behaviour can be increased. - ❖ A disabled child's understanding of abuse. - Lack of choice/ participation. - Isolation.

-Peer on peer abuse (child on child); Sexual Violence & Sexual Harassment
+Child on Child Abuse; Sexual Violence & Sexual Harassment

-It must be understood that no reports of peer on peer abuse is not an indication that no such incidents are happening.
+It must be understood that no reports of child-on-child abuse is not an indication that no such incidents are happening.
 There will be barriers to reporting that all schools should strive to address and overcome.
 Children must be strongly encouraged to report.
-It must never be assumed that sexual violence and harassment "don't happen here".
+It must never be assumed that sexual violence and harassment "doesn't happen here".

-All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
+All staff should be aware that safeguarding issues can manifest themselves via child-on-child abuse.
 This is most likely to include, but may not be limited to:

-- Bullying (including cyberbullying). - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm. - Sexual violence, such as rape, assault by penetration and sexual assault. - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse. - Up-skirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - Sexting (also known as sharing nudes or semi-nudes).

-Initiation/hazing type violence and rituals.
+- Bullying (including cyberbullying). - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm. - Sexual violence, such as rape, assault by penetration and sexual assault. - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse. - Up-skirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - Down blousing, which typically involves taking pictures down a person's shirt/blouse without them knowing, with the intention of viewing their chest/breasts to obtain sexual gratification, or cause the victim humiliation, distress or alarm. - Sexting (also known as sharing nudes or semi-nudes). - Initiation/hazing type violence and rituals.

-All staff should be aware that abuse is abuse and peer on peer abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
-Furthermore, they should recognise the gendered nature of peer on peer abuse (i.e. that it is more likely that girls will be victims and boys' perpetrators), but that all peer on peer abuse is unacceptable and will be taken seriously.
+All staff should be aware that abuse is abuse and child on child abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+Furthermore, they should recognise the gendered nature of child-on-child abuse (i.e. that it is more likely that girls will be victims and boys' perpetrators), but that all child on child abuse is unacceptable and will be taken seriously.

-In order to minimise the risk of peer on peer abuse the school:
+In order to minimise the risk of child on child abuse the school:

-- Provides a developmentally appropriate PSHE and RSE curriculum which develops pupils' understanding of acceptable behaviour and keeping themselves safe.
-(Examples should be listed here) - Have systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued.
-(Examples should be listed here) - Ensure victims, perpetrators and any other child affected by peer on peer abuse will be supported (state process/examples) - Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan (RAMP), Brook Traffic Light tool and Safety and Support Plan tools available to DSL/DDSL personnel on the Trust DSL/DDSL TEAMS area). - Have relevant policies in place (e.g. behaviour policy).
+- Provides a developmentally appropriate PSHE and RSE curriculum which develops pupils' understanding of acceptable behaviour and keeping themselves safe. - Have systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued. - Ensure victims, perpetrators and any other child affected by child-on-child abuse will be supported - Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan (RAMP), Brook Traffic Light tool and Safety and Support Plan tools available to DSL/DDSL personnel on the Trust DSL/DDSL TEAMS area). - Have relevant policies in place (e.g. behaviour policy). - Will engage proactively in discussions with statutory safeguarding partners and explain to children that the law is in place to protect rather than criminalise them. - Understand the need to support siblings following incidents of intra-familial harm.